Health Forms must be completed prior to the first day of each school year in the

 - Medication Permission Form (pdf)

-- The medication must be in the original container provided by the pharmacy.
+- The medication must be in the original container/packaging provided by the pharmacy.

-- Medication should be delivered by the parent to the nurse and kept in the Nurse's Office.
+- Medication must be delivered by the parent to the school nurse and kept in the Nurse's Office.